soco21/soco21/assignment-3/Group8-a3.md

 ##### Description of the requirements

+To be able to improve one's checkers skills with our implementation of checkers, we will implement the possibility to undo a turn.
+The simple use case is that Player WHITE makes his turn and hands over the keyboard.
+Then Player WHITE realises, that his turn was not a good choice.
+Player WHITE asks player RED, if he can try his turn again.
+If Player RED agrees, he types 'undo' instead of his move, and hands back the keyboard.

+The second use case is if 2 Players want to test different strategies starting from a specific situation.
+They may make their moves until they reach the specific situation, and then try a strategy to win the game from this situation.
+Then they undo their moves again until they reach the situation again, and try a different one.

+The undo command has 3 different outcomes depending on the moment when the undo command is used.

+1. At the start of the game, there are no moves that can be undone.
+An error message is displayed and Player RED can try again to enter a valid move.
+2. A Player enters 'undo' instead of his first move in his turn.
+The last turn of the other player is undone, and the other player may try other moves for his turn.
+3. A Player enters 'undo' instead of a second (or more) jump move, or a second (or more) move for a won jump gamble move.
+Then all the previous moves of his turn are undone, and the Player starts his turn again.

 #### Task 2

 During the analysis and design phases of this extension use responsibility driven design and UML